SweetLi3s/SweetLi3s/README.md

       <br/><br/>
     Very prone it forgetting things i am afraid?? if we do not remember you, i promise it isnt on purpose
       <br/><br/>
     Very shy.
-I probably will not start a conversation unless spoken to first, but i do not mind intersction at all!
+I probably will not start a conversation unless spoken to first, but i do not mind interaction at all!
       <br/><br/>
-    Diagnosed ASD.
     We reallyyyyy like Shadow Milk and he has been a major interest and comfort for us since before his playable release - mainly his teasers
       <br/><br/
-    Do not cooy skins please 😞😞
+    Do not copy skins please 😞😞
       <br/><br/>
     Semi AFK a large majority of the time because im honestly dilly dallying at every given moment
     <br/><br/>